Hope College: The Nykerk Cup Competition

-The Nykerk Cup is a multifaceted competition between freshmen and sophomore women involving song, play, and oration.
+The Nykerk Cup Competition is a multifaceted tradition between freshmen and sophomore women involving song, play, and oration.
 As in the Pull, freshmen are coached by juniors and sophomores by seniors, also contributing to the "Odd Year" and "Even Year" competitions.
-The Nykerk Cup takes place during Family Weekend in late fall.
-The tradition was begun in 1935 by John Nykerk.
+Junior and senior coaches arrange the music, write the plays, and guide the orators as they craft seven-minute monologues.
+Upperclassmen also apply and are selected for a leadership board that plays an essential role in making this event a reality.
 Men participate in the competition as "moralers" by supporting the participants while building sets and coordinating scene changes.
+The competition takes place during Family Weekend in late fall each year.
+A panel of judges scores the performances of each class and the winning team claims the highly coveted Nykerk Cup.
+The tradition was started in 1936 by Dr. John Nykerk, Hope professor and founder of the college’s music department.

 Winter Fantasia

 One formal dance is offered by the college in February.
 Students may attend in large groups or with dates, and the college offers transportation to Grand Rapids, where it takes place.

 Dance Marathon

-The students of Hope College hold the annual Dance Marathon to raise money for the Helen Devos Children's Hospital in Grand Rapids.
+The students of Hope College hold the annual Dance Marathon to raise money for Children's Miracle Network Hospitals, particularly Helen DeVos Children's Hospital in Grand Rapids.
 This event takes place in the spring semester.
 Students volunteer to be dancers or moralers for the event.
+The “Dream Team” leadership board is composed of four student directors and various student leaders chairing committees such as hospital relations, decorations, publicity, finance, and catering.
 Dancers stand on their feet and dance for 24 hours while moralers take shifts supporting the dancers.
-Children of the hospital often visit to show their thanks.
+Children of the hospital and their families often visit to show their thanks and share their stories of resilience and hope.
+To date, Hope College Dance Marathon has raised over $4 million for Helen Devos Children’s Hospital in the last 24 years.
+Hope was also recognized by Dance Marathon in both 2020 and 2022 as the #10 program with the highest monetary growth.